robtweed/golgi/examples/todo/README.md

 - display only active tasks
 - display only completed tasks

-This information is used by each Item Component's *updateState()* method to correctly display the Item in the UI.

-Most of the UI control is handled within the Footer Component: its *updateState()* method is triggered whenever any change is made to the *todos* object, and this, in turn, invokes a state update for each of the *Item* Components that are attached to the Item-Group Component.

-You'll see, therefore, that the editing controls within the Item Component only directly update the *todos* Object, and then call to the Footer Component to refresh the display based on the new *todos* state.
+The UI state is handled from within the Root Component.
+It updates the state of each Item Component and removes any Item Components that no longer have a matching *todo* record.
+It also triggers a state update of the Footer Component.

+DPP *save* and *delete* events are used to trigger the Root Component state updates.

+User interactions within the application itself only change the contents of the *todos* object, which, in turn, causes the UI state to be updated.

-The resulting logic is surprisingly simple and compact, demonstrating the benefits of Golgi's WebComponent-based design, and further simplified by the use of DPP to transparently handle the persistent storage of the *todos* Object.
+The resulting logic is surprisingly simple, clean and compact, demonstrating the benefits of Golgi's WebComponent-based design, and further simplified by the use of DPP to transparently handle the persistent storage of the *todos* Object and to provide reactive control.

 **NOTE:** You must use a modern browser that supports WebComponents to run this example!